OrbitAll: A Unified Quantum Mechanical Representation Deep Learning Framework for All Molecular Systems: Abstract

 \section{Abstract}

-{Despite the success of deep learning methods in quantum chemistry, their representational capacity is most often confined to neutral, closed-shell molecules.
-However, real-world chemical systems often exhibit complex characteristics, including varying charges, spins, and environments.
-We introduce \ourmodel{}, a geometry- and physics-informed deep learning framework that can represent all molecular systems with electronic structure information. \ourmodel{} utilizes spin-polarized orbital features from the underlying quantum mechanical method, and combines it with graph neural networks satisfying SE(3)-equivariance.
-The resulting framework can represent and process any molecular system with arbitrary charges, spins, and environmental effects. \ourmodel{} demonstrates superior performance and generalization on predicting charged, open-shell, and solvated molecules, while also robustly extrapolating to molecules significantly larger than the training data by leveraging a physics-informed architecture. \ourmodel{} achieves chemical accuracy using 10 times fewer training data than competing AI models, with a speedup of approximately 10\textsuperscript{3} -- 10\textsuperscript{4} compared to density functional theory.}
+{ \markdiff{We introduce \ourmodel{}, a geometry- and physics-informed deep learning framework that encodes any molecular system with arbitrary charges, spins, and environmental effects using electronic structure information.
+It utilizes spin-polarized orbital features from the underlying quantum mechanical method and combines them with SE(3)-equivariant graph neural networks. \ourmodel{} demonstrates superior performance and generalization in predicting charged, open-shell, and solvated molecules, and robustly extrapolates to molecules significantly larger than the training data. \ourmodel{} achieves chemical accuracy using 10 times fewer training data than competing AI models, with approximately 10\textsuperscript{3} -- 10\textsuperscript{4} speedup compared to density functional theory.
+Trained on a chemically diverse dataset, \ourmodel{} performs robustly on challenging molecular systems, and outperforms the foundational machine-learned interatomic potential, UMA, for highly charged species, despite using 35 times less molecular data and a 50-times-smaller model.
+After learning solvent effects, it accurately predicts solvent-dependent reaction pathways at about 100 times lower cost than explicit-solvation simulations using UMA.}}

 \keywords{Quantum Chemistry, Quantum Mechanics, Deep Learning, DFT, Graph Neural Network, Molecular Representation, Electronic Structure}